omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 ![image](https://github.com/user-attachments/assets/1ebd6369-f20d-4432-bce4-9e09180f6c87)

 The bar chart illustrates the user journey from viewing content to completing a transaction, revealing critical insights about user engagement and conversion rates.
 The x-axis represents the event types: view, addtocart and transaction.
 The y-axis represents the count of each event type.
-The bars are plotted in a way that shows a significant drop-off from views to addtocart, and then again from addtocart to transaction.
+The bars are plotted in a way that shows a significant drop-off from views to addtocartand then again from addtocart to transaction.

 #### View dominance:
 The "view" event has an extremely high count, indicating substantial initial interest or traffic.
 This suggests effective marketing in driving users to the platform or content.